 The legality of evicting a family member from your home can vary depending on state laws and local jurisdiction.
 In general, the eviction process is typically initiated by the landlord, who must provide written notice to the tenant that they must vacate the property.

-In most cases, if the family member is living in your home as a tenant.
-You have the legal right to evict them if they are not following the terms of the tenancy or if they are causing harm to the property or others.
+In most cases, if the family member lives in your home as a tenant.
+You have the legal rights to evict as a landlord if they are not following the terms of the tenancy or if they are causing harm to the property or others.

 It’s important to consult with an attorney or legal professional to understand your area’s specific laws and procedures.
 They can help you navigate the legal process and protect your rights as a landlord.